Naval Air Station Glynco

 Naval Air Station Glynco, Georgia, was an operational naval air station from 1942 to 1974 with an FAA airfield identifier of NEA and an ICAO identifier of KNEA.

 Now known as Brunswick Golden Isles Airport (IATA: BQK, ICAO: KBQK), it was previously known as Glynco Jetport following NAS Glynco's closure.
-It is a public airport located 5 miles (8 km) north of the city of Brunswick, in Glynn County, Georgia, USA.
+It is a public airport located 5 miles (8 km) north of the city of Brunswick, Georgia, US.
 The airport has a single runway and is mostly used for general aviation, but it is also served by one commercial airline.

 History

 World War II

 In August 1942, the United States Navy began building the air station on 2400 acre in the northern part of the county.
 Named NAS Glynco as an abbreviation of Glynn County, Georgia, it was initially constructed as an operational base for lighter-than-air airships, more commonly known as blimps.

 In 14 months, workers at the new air station built two enormous wooden hangars, measuring 1058 ft long, 297 ft wide and 182 ft tall, to house an eight-ship fleet and to provide maintenance for blimps from other bases.
 Airship Patrol Squadron 15 (ZP-15), a subordinate unit of Fleet Airship Wing ONE at NAS Lakehurst / Maxfield Field, New Jersey was subsequently based at NAS Glynco and was the principal unit based at the air station during World War II.
 Capable of sustained flight and state-of-the-art electronic submarine detection, blimps flew thousands of hours on coastal and maritime patrol, as well as convoy escort duty, protecting vulnerable ships delivering essential war materials.
 This convoy escort program has often been cited as one of the most successful defense operations of the war.

 A runway for fixed-wing aircraft was also constructed at NAS Glynco, as multiple units on the base continued to contribute to significant advances in the development of new communications and electronics equipment, as well as new search and rescue procedures.